 What are the top hotels to stay at on your holidays to Canary Islands?

-These sun-drenched islands are full of tip-top hotels for that classic vacay feeling, and cheap holidays to the Canaries aren't hard to come by either.
+These sun-drenched islands are full of tip-top hotels from all inclusive to adults only that all serve up that classic vacay feeling, and cheap holidays to the Canaries aren't hard to come by either.
 Have a nosy at these hotels if you can't decide where to jet off to...

 • Paradise Lago Taurito & Aqua Park (Gran Canaria) - a great family-friendly hotel just 50m from the gorgeous beach of Playa Mogan